 command?
 Increase the timeout in the script (default is:5

-As I said previously, this module embeds a TCP/IP stack, so you can tell the
+As I wrote previously, this module embeds a TCP/IP stack, which allows the

-module to open a socket and listen at a given port.
-This is doable by manually
+module to open a socket and listen to a given port (among other things).
+This is

 commands or by using the esp8266server.py